Ghost247-bot/cesclair/DEPLOYMENT_CHECKLIST.md

 - `BETTER_AUTH_URL` - If different from NEXT_PUBLIC_SITE_URL
 - `DATABASE_DEBUG` - Set to `"true"` for troubleshooting
-- DocuSign variables (if using DocuSign integration)
+- SignWell variables (if using SignWell integration)

 ## 🚀 Deployment Steps